xguerin/minima.l/TASKS.md

 aborted continuations.
 Since I don't want to use a GC, I am now exploring option
 1. This approach requires to convert on the fly immediate-style expressions to continuation-passing style.

+I ended up implementing it purely in lisp (see lib/lisp/cps.l).
+It turns out to be pretty neat as the generated CPS funcall can be easily generated into C code.